 The Employee will provide services to DTPC as Naturalist at the Desert Tortoise Research Natural Area (DTRNA).
-The Naturalist is expected to be on site Tuesday through Saturday during operating hours (8 am to 5pm).
+The Naturalist is expected to be on site Tuesday through Saturday during operating hours (8 am to 5pm) during the 2019 season (tentatively March 11 – June 2).
 The Naturalist is expected to be mature and forthright in dealing with difficult situations and visitors, e.g. violations of regulations and rules, and to report violations promptly to a Bureau of Land Management Ranger and other Law Enforcement agencies as appropriate to the situation.
-The Naturalist will use good judgment in dealing with potential first aid issues such as heat stroke, heat prostration, rattlesnake bites, etc. The Naturalist will represent him/herself as being employed by the Desert Tortoise Preserve Committee, Inc. and as a Bureau of Land Management volunteer.
+The Naturalist will use good judgement in dealing with potential first aid issues such as heat stroke, heat prostration, rattlesnake bites, etc. The Naturalist will represent him/herself as being employed by the Desert Tortoise Preserve Committee, Inc. and as a Bureau of Land Management volunteer.
 The Naturalist will refer all problems or visitor complaints to the DTPC supervisor as soon as possible.
 The Employee will provide the services outlined in (A), (B), (C), (D) and (E) below.

 - STATEMENT OF DUTIES